crux-bphc/chronoscript/README.md

 2. This can be be visualized as a pandas dataframe using the `visualize.py` script, by specifying the index of the timetable you want to visualize. (`0`: most ideal, `n-1` or `-1`: least ideal) (where `n` denotes number of timetables generated)

+3. Run `poetry run python visualize.py` to visualize the timetable.

 ### Example outputs

 ![class sched](images/class.png)